SleipnirGroup/Choreo/docs/document-settings/saving-trajectories.md

 # Saving your .chor file

-Once trajectories are created by choreo, they must be saved within your robot project.
+Once trajectories are created by Choreo, they must be saved within your robot project.

 Choreo has 2 different kinds of files: a .chor file which stores general configs for your project, and multiple .traj files which describe individually generated trajectories.

-Once a .chor file is saved to a directory(folder), saving your project will automatically update the .traj files in the same directory.
+Once a .chor file is saved to a directory (folder), saving your project will automatically update the .traj files in the same directory.

 However, all of your .traj files must be saved within the deploy/choreo